 6. Travel to Industry Conferences

-If you can travel to industry conferences (as a speaker, or even as a visitor), you can meet plenty of people who can join your fanbase, or partner with you – or hire you as a consultant.
-In any case, this would benefit you greatly, especially if you’re on the speakers list.
+If you can travel to industry conferences (as a speaker, or even as a visitor), you can meet plenty of people who can join your fanbase, partner with you – or hire you as a consultant.
+In any case, this would benefit you greatly, especially if you’re on the speaker’s list.

 It’s important to be active offline, as you are online.
-Always see to it that you look for opportunities to speak at conferences, go to meet-ups, and do a lot of business as you build your credibility, with testimonials and portfolio that focus on educating people, whether via text or video.
+Always see to it that you look for opportunities to speak at conferences, go to meet-ups, and do a lot of business as you build your credibility, with testimonials and portfolios that focus on educating people, whether via text or video.

 Distinguishing Thought Leaders from “Influencers”

 What type of due diligence do you do before agreeing on a meeting or buying through social media?

 - Try to steal your attention